Parichamuttukali

-Parichamuttu Kali (പരിചമുട്ട്കളി) is an Indian martial-arts dance form of Kerala.
-It is practiced by the Saint Thomas Syrian Christians, who trace their origins to the evangelistic activity of Thomas the Apostle in the 1st century, and by the Latin Catholics of Malabar, who reside in the coastal regions of kerala.
+Parichamuttu Kali is an Indian martial-arts dance form of Kerala.
+It is practiced by the Saint Thomas Syrian Christians, who trace their origins to the evangelistic activity of Thomas the Apostle in the 1st century, and by the Latin Catholics of Malabar, who reside in the coastal regions of Kerala.
 It is performed by men bearing swords and shields and follows the movements and steps of Kalarippayattu.
 This dance is closely related to Margam Kali.
 Parichamuttu Kali was also performed by Harijans.

 Etymology

 The first term in the name is a compound of the Malayalam words paricha, shield, and muttuka, bring them close to each other.
 The second part, kali, means "play".
 In this case, the play refers to how the dance is a mock performance as opposed to ankam which means "fight".

 History

 The martial nature of these dances appear to come from 11th century 'suicide squad' soldiers in feudal Kerala called "Chavettu Pada".
 These were employed by the Cheras on multiple occasions and eventually lead to the defeat of the Cholas.
 This military unit style was employed in the following centuries by feudal overlords.
 Squad members often dedicated themselves to deities worshipped in local temples and viewed battle with the enemy as orders given by a god or goddess.
 These men were rigorously trained and where often maintained in peace time as security forces for notable temples.

 The origin of the Parichamuttu Kali in particular can be traced back to ancient days when Kalarippayattu, a martial art of Kerala, was in vogue.
 Though it was not until the 16th century where the dance became fully differentiated from other forms of dance based on Kalari.